-This document describes the different power options that are available
+This document describes the different power options that are available with these products:

 There are no specific requirements for this document.